 As general association counsel, Ruth reviews, interprets and amends governing documents, drafts rules and regulations, reviews contracts, prepares and attends annual meetings, and enforces covenants.
 She skillfully defends associations against all claims, including contract breach of fiduciary duty, Fair Housing, employee issues, and insurance defense.
 Ruth regularly appears before Maryland, DC, and Virginia courts, as well as before the Montgomery County Commission on Common Ownership Communities.
 She also helps associations collect delinquent assessments.
 With each client, she focuses not only on the legal issue at hand, but also on the real-life impact to the association.

 Ruth, who co-chairs Lerch Early’s Community Associations practice, educates her clients about new legislation affecting their associations.
-She is active in the Maryland Legislative Action Committee of the Community Associations Institute and its Washington Metropolitan Chapter, and received WMCCAI’s “Advocate of the Year” award.
-She currently serves on WMCCAI’s executive committee as the secretary of the board of directors.
+She has been active in the Maryland Legislative Action Committee of the Community Associations Institute and its Washington Metropolitan Chapter.
+She recently served as President of The Washington Metropolitan Chapter of Community Association Institute.

 Ruth loves world travel; pre-children, her favorite trip was hiking Peru’s Inca Trail to the ancient ruins of Machu Picchu.
-Most recently, she enjoyed bouncing with her husband, children, and Tigger on a Disney Cruise.
+Most recently she and her family enjoyed swimming with turtles in Hawaii.

 - Hamline University School of Law (J.D., 2005)